unbit/uwsgi-docs/Python.rst

 Virtualenv support
 ------------------

-`virtualenvwww`_ is a mechanism that lets you isolate one (or more) Python applications' libraries (and interpreters, when not using uWSGI) from each other.
+`virtualenv <virtualenvwww_>`_ is a mechanism that lets you isolate one (or more) Python applications' libraries (and interpreters, when not using uWSGI) from each other.
 Virtualenvs should be used by any respectable modern Python application.

 .. _virtualenvwww: http://www.virtualenv.org/